pranshukas/TinDog/README.md

 # 🐶 TinDog
-Simple Startup Page for an Application named TinDog which allows user to find user to find match for their Dogs with other Dogs in Nearby locality by swiping left/right.
+Simple Startup Page for an Application named TinDog which allows user to find match for their Dogs with other Dogs in Nearby locality by swiping left/right.
 The Concept is inspired from famous Tinder Application

 ## Deployment